Our Story.

 It all started with pottery….bear with us.

-As a potter on a small island in the Pacific Northwest, Setsunai founder and chef, Josh Ratza, was looking for a niche market for his pottery goods on Lopez Island, which at the time consisted of mugs, bowls, plateware, and the like.
-He had already been experimenting with food fermentation personally, so he began crafting fermentation weights and crocks to support his growing interest in food & cooking.
-This brings us to his kimchi-making journey.
+As a potter on a small island in the Pacific Northwest, Setsunai founder and chef, Josh Ratza, was looking for a niche market for his ceramics, which at the time consisted of mugs, bowls, and plateware.
+Josh had already been experimenting with food fermentation, so he began to craft fermentation weights and crocks to support his growing interest in food & cooking.
+His pottery to kimchi-making journey was the catalyst for what would later become Setsunai Noodle Bar.

-After becoming a mad fermenter and selling his ferments under the table, Josh got serious and headed off to deal with the Department of Agriculture and on his quest to find a commercial kitchen on Lopez.
-The kitchen space that Setsunai currently occupies was available as a shared space with a local coffee roaster - which is where our real journey begins!
+After becoming a mad fermenter and selling his ferments under the table, Josh got serious and headed off to deal with the Department of Agriculture and on his quest to find a commercial kitchen on Lopez Island.
+The kitchen space (that Setsunai would go on to occupy for 8 amazing years) was available as a shared space with a local coffee roaster.

 After several years of making and selling fermented products, participating in Farmers Markets and food pop-ups, the Lopez Little Winter Market was gaining a following and looking for more food vendors.